This procedure specifies the process for forming screening committees and identifies the responsibilities for its members.

 In the case that more than one campus is hiring for the same position, representatives from each campus must cooperate to create a preliminary screening committee consisting of members from the different campuses.
-In order for all committee members to be able to screen applicants in the ATS, the preliminary screening committee will need to designate a hiring leader, who will in turn designate Reviewers/Interviewers (other members of the search committee).
+For all committee members to be able to screen applicants in the ATS, the preliminary screening committee must designate a hiring leader, who will in turn designate reviewers/interviewers (other members of the search committee).
 This will allow all members of the search committee access to the applications and attached documents.
-Only the hiring leader can designate the status change “finalist” for the applicants in the ATS.
-Once the preliminary screening is completed, then further screening, interviewing, and hiring can be completed on the individual campuses as described below.
+Only the hiring leader can designate the status change finalist for the applicants in the ATS.
+Once the committee completes the preliminary screening, then further screening, interviewing, and hiring can be completed on the individual campuses.

-Screening committee: is an appointed group of individuals whose purpose is to: review application materials for candidates within the Applicant Tracking System (ATS), may select qualified candidates for interviews, identify the most qualified candidates for each position, and complete required documentation of the screening and interview process.
+Screening committee: is an appointed group of individuals whose purpose is: to review application materials for candidates within the Applicant Tracking System (ATS), to select qualified candidates for interviews, to identify the most qualified candidates for each position, and to complete required documentation of the screening and interview process.

 Date of SLT Approval